Consumers Energy and Hecate Energy Break Ground on 360 MW Sunfish Solar 2 Renewable Energy Project

 Sunfish Solar 2 is the second large-scale Consumers Energy solar project to date, following the Muskegon Solar Energy Center that began construction in 2024.
 The Sunfish Solar 2 project is being developed jointly with Hecate, an experienced developer, owner, and operator of renewable power projects and energy storage solutions across the United States.

-"By combining our expertise with Consumers Energy's commitment to sustainability, we're generating high-quality jobs in clean energy while advancing Michigan's renewable energy goals," said Chris Bullinger, President & CEO of Hecate.
+"By combining our expertise with Consumers Energy's commitment to sustainability, we're generating high-quality jobs in clean energy while advancing Michigan's renewable energy goals," said Harrison Luna, Senior Development Manager for Hecate.

 Construction of Sunfish Solar 2 is expected to create more than 350 unionized construction jobs, while generating approximately $225 million in direct and secondary economic impact.
 Bechtel, the project's engineering, procurement, and construction (EPC) contractor will endeavor to recruit workers from West-Central Michigan and will support workforce development in the region.
 The project is contributing upwards of $50 million via direct and indirect labor income to the local economy.